 };

-Removes all of the view's delegated events.
+Rasti.ViewRemoves all of the view's delegated events.

 Useful if you want to disable or remove a view from the DOM temporarily.

-Called automatically when the view is destroyed and when delegateEvents
+Called automatically when the view is destroyed and when delegateEvents is called again.

 Kind: instance method of View

-- Return this
+Returns: Rasti.View - Return this for chaining.

-Renders the view.
+Rasti.ViewRenders the view.

 This method should be overridden with custom logic.

-The only convention is to manipulate the DOM within the scope of this.el
+The only convention is to manipulate the DOM within the scope of this.el,

-and to return this
+and to return this for chaining.

-If you add any child views, you should call this.destroyChildren
+If you add any child views, you should call this.destroyChildren before re-rendering.

-The default implementation updates this.el
+The default implementation updates this.el's innerHTML with the result

-as the argument.
+of calling this.template, passing this.model as the argument.

-⚠ Security Notice: The default implementation utilizes innerHTML
+⚠ Security Notice: The default implementation utilizes innerHTML, which may introduce Cross-Site Scripting (XSS) risks.

 Ensure that any user-generated content is properly sanitized before inserting it into the DOM.